How Much Does It Cost to Seal Concrete in 2025?

 Concrete Sealer Cost by Type

-There are three major types of concrete sealer including acrylic, polyurethane, and epoxy.
-Each material gives the concrete a different look and finish, so review which type is best for your project while in the planning phase.
+There are three major types of concrete sealers: acrylic, polyurethane, and epoxy.
+Each material gives your concrete a different look and finish, so it’s important to consider which type is best for your project during the planning phase.

 Acrylic

-Acrylic concrete sealer is generally the least expensive option, costing just $0.85 to $1.15 per square foot.
-While it is a more basic option, acrylic is budget-friendly, dries quickly, and comes in a variety of finishes.
+Acrylic concrete sealer is the least expensive option, costing just $16 to $75 per gallon.
+While it's a more basic option, acrylic is budget-friendly, dries quickly, and comes in various finishes.

 Polyurethane

-Polyurethane concrete sealer is very close in price to acrylic, averaging $0.90 to $1.10 per square foot.
-However, polyurethane concrete sealer is much thicker than acrylic, meaning it is generally more durable.
-This type of concrete sealer is a great option for areas with a lot of foot traffic and locations where the climate changes with the seasons.
+Polyurethane concrete sealer is very close in price to acrylic, averaging $25 to $110 per gallon.
+However, polyurethane is much thicker, making it more durable.
+This type of sealer is a great option for areas in your home with a lot of foot traffic and locations where the climate changes with the seasons.

 Epoxy

-Epoxy concrete coating costs $3 to $12 per square foot on average and is by far the most expensive option.
-However, epoxy has a high-gloss finish that is unachievable with other concrete sealing materials.
-Epoxy is most commonly used for interior concrete such as a garage or basement floors.
-If the glossy look is what you prefer, it may be worth paying more to get the finish you’re looking for.
+Epoxy concrete coating costs $40 to $175 per gallon on average and is the most expensive option.
+However, epoxy has a high-gloss finish you can't achieve with other concrete sealing materials.
+Epoxy is commonly used for interior concrete, such as garage or basement floors.
+If the glossy look is what you prefer, it may be worth paying more for epoxy to get the finish you're looking for.

 Frequently Asked Questions

-Concrete sealing is worth the cost for many homeowners because doing so will prevent stains and keep the concrete in good condition longer.
-New concrete costs $125 per cubic yard on average, not to mention concrete removal is not cheap if you need to replace it, so it’s a good idea to use sealer to protect your investment long-term.
-Sealer will allow your concrete to better withstand the elements and heavy use.
+Sealing is worth the cost because it prevents stains and keeps your concrete in good condition for longer.
+Considering that new concrete costs $125 per cubic yard on average—and concrete removal isn't cheap if you need to replace it—using a sealer helps protect your investment long-term.
+Sealing allows your concrete to better withstand the elements and heavy use, extending its lifespan and enhancing its appearance.

-If concrete is not sealed, there is potential for the surface to become brittle and damaged sooner than sealed concrete.
-It is especially damaging in cold weather climates where frozen water can seep into the porous surface of the unsealed concrete and expand, potentially causing it to crack.
-Salt used for melting ice can also do more damage to unsealed concrete than sealed concrete.
+If you don't seal your concrete, the surface can become brittle and damage sooner.
+This damage is especially problematic in cold climates where frozen water can seep into the porous surface of unsealed concrete and expand, potentially causing cracks.
+Salt used for melting ice can also damage unsealed concrete more than it would sealed surfaces.

 Need professional help with your project?